3 simple steps to lose weight as fast as possible. Read now

 The same study found that participants following a raw vegan diet had low bone mass, potentially due to low calorie and protein intake.

-Overall, following a raw food diet may lead to weight loss or even improve health markers, such as blood lipids.
+Overall, following a raw food diet may lead to weight loss or improve health markers, such as blood lipids.
 But despite this, the significant risk of adverse health effects outweighs the potential benefits of this diet.

 Sample menu for the raw food diet